 Be that proud parent who looks on as they see their children make great decisions about their futures.
 Being aware of the demands and the constraints but making exceptional choices.
 Decisions that will change the future for good.

 Remember that making great decisions is fundamental to portraying real wisdom but helping others to make equally valuable choices true leadership.

 I hope that you have found value in these three often forgotten qualities of leadership.
 Bring energy to your team and your business every day.
 Discover and focus on a common purpose and make great decisions.
 I guess the ultimate question must be posed to all of us who have leadership responsibility, or aspire to it: What are you willing to do?
 What effort are you willing to make?
 What time are you willing to spend?

-To be the leader that your business needs.
-It’s ultimately up to you.
+To be the leader that your business needs, it’s ultimately up to you.
 We all have those demands and constraints …but we still have a choice.
-Those who find their way into the memories, appreciation and hearts of their people are those they rise to the challenge.
+Those who find their way into the memories, appreciation and hearts of their people are those that rise to the challenge.
 It’s not about luck, it’s about you and what you are willing to do and who you are willing to be.